linksmart/historical-datastore/Godeps/_workspace/src/github.com/influxdb/influxdb/README.md

 ## An Open-Source, Distributed, Time Series Database

-> InfluxDB v0.9.0 is now in the RC phase.
-If you're building a new project,
-> please build against `master` or the most current RC instead of using v0.8.8.
+> InfluxDB v0.9.0 is now in the alpha phase.
+Builds are currently tagged as RCs, but they're alpha stage at this point.
+We will update this document when the first stable RC is ready.
+However, the current builds have an API that should not change significantly between now and the final 0.9.0 release.
+Most of the work we're doing now is focused on features and stability for clustering.
+So please develop against the current 0.9.0 RCs for new projects that won't go into production for a little bit.

 InfluxDB is an open source **distributed time series database** with **no external dependencies**.
 It's useful for recording metrics,